Will Patching: Dundalk

 He began training with Port Vale in August 2019, but was subsequently signed by League of Ireland Premier Division team Dundalk in November 2019 ahead of the 2020 season.

 On 22 February 2021 it was announced that Patching had joined fellow League of Ireland Premier Division side Derry City initially on loan until July 2021, with the option to buy.

 Upon his return to Dundalk, he scored in both legs to help defeat Newtown A.F.C. and FCI Levadia Tallinn in the 2021–22 UEFA Europa Conference League qualifying phase and play-off round.

 Derry City

 On 22 November 2021, it was announced that Patching had signed a two-year contract with Derry City following the expiry of his contract at Dundalk, from the 2022 season.

 Carlisle United

 In December 2024 it was announced that Patching would join Carlisle United on 1 January 2025, on a two-and-a-half year contract.

+Coleraine

 On 12 June 2025, Patching joined NIFL Premiership side Coleraine on a season-long loan deal.
+On 5 January 2026, he joined the club on a permanent basis on a two-and-a-half year contract.